 While he acknowledges that mechanistic thinking still permeates psychology in America today, I wasn’t so sure he wasn’t the pot calling the kettle black.
 He states that Satori (Zen terminology for the experience of “at-one-ness”) is the quintessence of mysticism.
 (The Christian counterpart is a “state of grace.”)
 I’m not arguing with that, but he also recounts, for instance, the testimony of a close-encounter experiencer which is very peculiar, yet seems to be inclined to want to pass it off as a projection of the unconscious in the hopes of making his case.

 I found him unconvincing.
-I’m not at war with Christianity just to worship money.
+I’m not at war with Christianity just to hang out with fat cats.
 No wonder Ms. Wessel was quoted in Forbes.
-She bravely hung out with real tigers in India, when all she would’ve had to do was visit my blog, which spells it all out and then some.
-What are you going to do?
+She bravely sat back in a den by a real tiger in India, when all she would’ve had to do was visit my blog, which spells it all out and then some.
 She’s young, but cocky.
-My generation was the last of the ladies and gentlemen.
-Here in the States.
+My generation was the last of the real ladies and gentlemen…here in the States.
 (You don’t see me being quoted in magazines like Forbes, do you?)